Spin superfluidity and magnon BEC: Magnon BEC in magnetic trap and MIT bag

-In conclusion, $Q$-balls represent a new phase coherent state of Larmor precession.
+In conclusion, $Q$-balls represent a new phase-coherent state of Larmor precession.
 They emerge at low $T$, when the homogeneous bulk BEC of magnons (HPD) becomes unstable.
 These $Q$-balls are compact objects which exist due to the conservation of the global $U(1)$ charge $Q=S_z$.
 At small $Q$ they are stabilized in the potential well, while at large $Q$ the effect of self-localization is observed.
-In terms of relativistic quantum fields the localization is caused by the peculiar interaction between the charged and neutral fields \cite{FLS}.
-The neutral field $l$ provides the potential for the charged field $\Psi$; the charged field modifies locally the neutral field so that the potential well is formed in which the charge $Q$ is further condensed.
+In terms of relativistic quantum fields the localization is caused by the peculiar interaction between the charged and neutral fields \cite{Friedberg1976}.
+The neutral field $\hat{\bf l}$ provides the potential for the charged field $\Psi$; the charged field modifies locally the neutral field so that the potential well is deformed and forms a box in which the charge $Q$ is further condensed.
+In this limit, the magnon BEC becomes the bosonic analog of the MIT bag with trapped quarks in QCD or of an electron trapped in the cavity formed in liquid $^4$He.